 Comparison Window not showing any products.

-This issue was raised in support ticket #14588.
-If you can see the items in the comparison pop-up window or new page table whilst your logged in, but in other browsers as a logged out user the comparison window shows not products – this is a caching issue.
+If you can see the items in the comparison pop-up window or new page table whilst your logged in, but in other browsers as a logged out user the comparison window shows no products – this is a caching issue.
 If your site is hosted on WP Engine you need to contact their support and ask them to exclude /product-comparison/ from the caching on their Varnish layer.
-See the reply from the WP Engine support team #14842